mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 The invocation of `./configure` above specifies that I want autotools to:

 1. Configure for building on an `x86_64-pc-linux-gnu` host (which I specified using `--build`);
-2. Build binaries that will run on `aarch64-pc-freebsd`, using the `--host` switch, and
+2. Build binaries that will run on `aarch64-pc-freebsd`, using the `--host` switch;
-3. Use the Clang wrappers made above as C and C++ compilers, and
+3. Use the Clang wrappers made above as C and C++ compilers;
 4. Use `llvm-ar` as the target `ar`.

-I also specified to build the Gold linker, which is written in C++ and it's a good test for our cross C++ compiler.
+I also specified to build the Gold linker, which is written in C++ and it's a good test for well our improvised toolchain handles compiling C++.

 If the configuration step doesn't fail for some reason (it shouldn't), it's now time to run GNU Make to build `binutils`: